h3xduck/TripleCross/README.md

 <img src="docs/images/sch_sc_execution_hijack_simple_execve_rc.png" float="right">

 #### Encrypted pseudo-shell
-An encrypted pseudo-shell can be requested by the rootkit client at any time.
-It is managed by the backdoor, and accepts either pattern-based triggers or both types of multi-packet trigger:
+An encrypted pseudo-shell can be requested by the rootkit client at any time, consisting of a TLS connection between the rootkit and the rootkit client.
+Inside the encrypted connection, a transmission protocol is followed to communicate commands and information, similar to that in plaintext pseudo-shells.

+Spawning an encrypted pseudo-shell requires the backdoor to listen for triggers, which accepts either pattern-based triggers or both types of multi-packet trigger:
 <img src="docs/images/sch_sc_eps_srcport.png" float="left">
 <img src="docs/images/sch_sc_eps_rc.png" float="right">